holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

 - Some edge cases in complex expressions need additional testing
 - Performance optimizations may be needed for large files
 - Some AST node types may need refinement based on real-world usage
+- The CSG Generator currently doesn't handle all types of child nodes correctly
+- Some tests for transformations (scale, mirror, multmatrix, color, offset) are failing
+- Some tests for union operations are failing